nicolaswehmeyer/supanuxt/README.md

 #  SupaNuxt - A Nuxt Supabase Starter Pack
 SupaNuxt is your go to starter pack to speed up your development time on your next full-stack web application.

 SupaNuxt is based on Vue & Nuxt 3, Pinia, Vuetify, Supabase and Vite.
-SupaNuxt comes with authentication backed in and provides you with all configurations required to get you started as fast as possible within your next project.
+SupaNuxt is shipped with authentication already backed in and provides you with all configuration necessary to get you started as fast as possible with your next full-stack software coding project.

 ![SupaNuxt Header Image](image.png)

-*Please have a look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to ensure you follow the most recent best practices on Vue, Nuxt, Pinia, Supabase and Vuetify.*
+*Please have a look at the official documentation of each framework to ensure you follow the most recent best practices on Vue, Nuxt, Pinia, Supabase and Vuetify.*

 ## Features
 - Complete UI based on Vuetify with light and dark mode